-- Nanostructures and nanomaterials, including semiconductor nanostructures (Si nanowires, Si nanocrystals, organic and molecular materials, graphene and other two dimensional materials, metal oxides and photonic materials .
+- Nanostructures and nanomaterials, with a focus on semiconductor nanostructures, Si, organic and molecular materials, graphene and other two dimensional materials, metal oxides and photonic structures.

-- Nanofabrication processes (lithography and plasma processes, chemical vapor and atomic layer deposition, front-end processes, chemical and electrochemical processes)
+- Nanofabrication, and in particular lithography and plasma processes, molecular beam epitaxy, chemical vapor and atomic layer deposition, front-end processes, chemical and electrochemical processes.

-- Electronic devices (FETs, information storage devices, RF passive devices)
+- Electronic devices (FETs, TFTs, information storage devices, RF passive devices)

-- Sensors, microfluidics, energy harvesting devices (thermoelectric, mechanical), bio-devices, LEDs and solar cells
+- Sensors and microfluidics, energy harvesting (thermoelectric, mechanical), optical and electrical biosensors and integrated bio-devices, LEDs and solar cells.

 - Systems (lab-on-a-chip and biosensing systems, solar cells, gas and flow meters, thermoelectric generators)